LaunchCodeEducation/java-web-dev-curriculum/content/data-types/exercises/_index.md

 <!-- TODO: Link to chapter 1 for naming conventions-->

 Work on these exercises in the IntelliJ `java-web-dev-exercises` project.
 Create a new class for each numbered exercise.
-You may name the classes whatever you like, but use proper [Java Naming Conventions](Link to chapter 1) and make sure that the file name matches the class name.
+You may name the classes whatever you like, but use proper [Java Naming Conventions]({{< relref "../intro-and-setup/naming-conventions" >}}) and make sure that the file name matches the class name.

 ## Creating a Package and Classes

-Here is how to create a new package to store these exercises, and how to create new classes within this package:
+Here is how to create a new module to store these exercises, and how to create new classes within this package:

-1. Click on the folder `src` in the Project pane, then right-click (or control-click for some Mac users) and select _New_ and then select _Package_.
+1. Click on the folder `java-web-dev-projects` in the Project pane, then right-click (or control-click for some Mac users) and select _New_ and then select _Module_.
-1. Name the package `exercises`.
+1. Name the package `datatypes-exercises`.
-1. Right-click/Control-click on the newly created `exercises` folder.
-Select _New_ and then _Package_.
+1. Open the `src` folder (directory).
+1. Open the `main` module.
+1. Open the `java` folder (It's a blue folder)
-1. Name the package `datatypes`.
+1. Open the `org.launchcode` package folder.
+You should see a class called `Main`.
-1. Right-click/Control-click on the newly created `datatypes` folder.
-Select _New_ and then _Java Class_.
+1. Right-click/Control-click on the `org.launchcode` package and select _New_ and then _Java Class_.
 1. Name this what you will name your class (for example, in the 4th exercise below, you might name the class `Alice` or `Sentence`).
+1. Repeat steps 7 and 8 to create new classes.

    {{% notice blue "Example" "rocket" %}}
    You will be asked whether you want to add this file to Git.
 Press the “Yes” or "Add" button.